Assessments during Ramadan: 4 Tips for keeping well

-Ramadan, the holiest month in the Muslim calendar will start 5 May 2019.
+Ramadan, the holiest month in the Muslim calendar will start on 23rd April 2020.

 It is a month of self-discipline through fasting from dawn to dusk and offering late night prayers.
 It is also a month of sacrifice through charity giving and helping those less fortunate.

 The decision to observe Ramadan is a personal one.
 If you have any concerns that fasting will have a significant impact on your health or wellbeing you should seek advice from your local Imam.
 Ramadan brings new challenges for Muslim students under the current lockdown and with concerns for health for those impacted by Covid-19.